-Over the last few years Electrical Safety (UK) have carried out many arc flash studies for Industrial and Commercial clients.
-On initial contact with the client one of the common themes that emerges is that the client often perceives their arc flash risk at high voltage HV (above 1000Vac) to be bigger than the risk at low voltage LV (below 1000Vac).
+Over the last few years Electrical Safety (UK) has carried out many arc flash studies for Industrial and Commercial clients.
+On initial contact with the client one of the common themes that emerge is that the client often perceives their arc flash risk at high voltage HV (above 1000Vac) to be bigger than the risk at low voltage LV (below 1000Vac).
 From my experience of carrying out arc flash studies I have always advised the client, that in my opinion, the arc flash risk is higher at low voltage.

 This article looks at whether the data from a sample of some of our arc flash studies show this to be the case.

 I used a value of 8 cals/cm2 or greater as a boundary when categorising incident energy into a high or low hazard.
 It should be noted that any arc flash event can result in injury to personnel and theNorth American NFPA 70E Standard defines: “Boundary, Arc Flash.
 When an arc flash hazard exists, an approach limit from an arc source at which incident energy equals 1.2 cal/cm2 (5 J/cm2).Informational Note: According to the Stoll skin burn injury model, the onset of a second-degree burn on unprotected skin is likely to occur at an exposure of 1.2 cal/cm2 (5 J/cm2) for one second.”
 The reasons for choosing 8 cals/cm2 are as follows:

 1. A typical PPE system for the protection of personnel against a value of incident energy below 8cals/cm2 would include all of the following:

 - Overalls or Shirt and Trousers (as shown below)